May 15, 2018

 I am so excited for you all to try my plantain cookies!
 As always, if you try this recipe, be sure to take a picture and tag me in it on Instagram @thelocalsprout.
 I can’t wait to hear what you think!

 My plantain cookies are nothing like you’ve ever had before and are so easy to make!
-These cookies come together quickly in a food processor and are sure to impress all your friends!
+These cookies come together quickly in a blender or food processor and are sure to impress all your friends!

 Author: The Local Sprout